Skip to content

 1 / 1

-The company reports traceability to mill (99.4%) and to plantation (24.4%) for its integrated refineries.
+[Externally verified] The company reports traceability to the mill (100%) and the plantation level (91%) for its integrated refineries.
+This information is externally verified by the Control Union.

 • Organisation: 1 / 1 100%